h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_5_Quiz.md

 1. Calculate the ε-insensitive loss for each prediction
 2. Which points lie within the ε-tube?
 3. Compare these losses to squared loss: $(y - f(x))^2$
-4. Plot the ε-insensitive loss function for $ε = 0.3$
+4. Sketch the ε-insensitive loss function for $ε = 0.3$ (you can draw this by hand)
 5. Show that the ε-insensitive loss is more robust to outliers than squared loss
+6. Design a prediction system for daily closing prices using a $3.00 tolerance for acceptable errors.
+Actual prices: $25.00, $10.00, $32.00, $8.00, $41.00; Predicted prices: $28.00, $15.00, $27.00, $9.00, $35.00.
+Design a profit scoring system, calculate prediction accuracy, and create a risk assessment system.
+Determine optimal tolerance for maximizing profits while minimizing risk.

 For a detailed explanation of this problem, see [Question 2: ε-insensitive Loss Analysis](L5_5_2_explanation.md).